Most dogs love dairy products and this includes cow’s milk along with things such as cream and ice cream.

 Start with a small amount and observe your dog for any signs of gastrointestinal distress, such as vomiting, diarrhea, or wind.

-If your dog shows any signs of discomfort, it’s best to discontinue the use of evaporated milk as a treat.
+If your dog shows any signs of discomfort, it’s best to discontinue the use of this product as a treat.

 Overall, it’s important to remember that dogs have different nutritional requirements than humans, and their diet should be tailored to meet their specific needs.